toltec-astro/toltec_pybdsf_scripts/README.md

 #### AstropyTab.py

-This is a helper class for reading in and comparing fluxes from an astropy table.
+This is a helper class for reading and working with Astropy tables.
+This class can be combined with BdsfCat and SimuInputSources classes to plot the comparison between input fluxes and PSF photometry.

+See BdfsCat and SimuInputSources for examples: